 Bitcoin is still a baby in money terms - it has only been around since 2009 and was relatively unknown until 2013.
 Established monies have been around for hundreds or even thousands of years.

-Because of this, it's still in price discovery mode and will be for the forseeable future.
-It doesn't have that trillion dollar liquidity yet.
+Because of this, it's still in the price discovery phase and will be for the forseeable future.
+It doesn't have that multi-trillion dollar liquidity yet.

-Contrary to popular belief, the price volatility is not just necessary but required for the adoption phase of Bitcoin.
-This volatility is what brings in new users, investors, liquidity and builders into the space in cycles.
-It also clears out the scammers, opportunists and weak hands when the bear market hits them hard.
+Also, contrary to popular belief, the price volatility is not just necessary but required for the adoption phase of Bitcoin.
+This volatility is what brings in new interest, users, investors, liquidity and builders into the space in cycles.
+It also clears out the scammers, opportunists, weak hands and people that were there for the wrong reasons.

 Below is the popular stock to flow model created by @100trillionUSD.
-Stock to flow measures the Bitcoin price based on the amount of circulating bitcoin and rate of new bitcoin being added to circulation.
+The model attempts to measure the Bitcoin price based on the amount of circulating bitcoin and rate of new bitcoin being added to circulation.

 Everyday people lose in this situation because: